-There are several different olive oil councils around the globe and the definition of extra virgin olive oil may change depending on where one is producing their oil and whose standards they follow.
-For example, the California Olive Oil Council (COOC) in Berkeley, CA states that an EVOO must have an acidity below 0.5%.
-The International Olive Council in Madrid, Spain states that an extra virgin olive oil must have an acidity level below 0.8%.
-The North American Olive Oil Association (NAOOA) also has its own set of standards.
+There are several different councils around the globe and the definition of extra virgin olive oil may change depending on where one is producing their oil and whose standards they follow.

-The most important work the IOC does is provide the industry with a set of standards, methods, and guides for extra virgin olive oil, virgin olive oil, and olive oil.
+The most important work the IOC does is provide the industry with a set of standards, methods, and guides for producing different grades of olive oil.
 By providing these guides it allows different countries to adhere to similar standards and improve upon them as they see fit.

 All of the IOC standards and guides are accessible to the public, free, and available in multiple languages.